GLaDOS-Michigan/IronSpec/README.md

 Specification Testing framework prototype for [Dafny](https://github.com/dafny-lang/dafny) Specifications.

 IronSpec brings together three different spec-testing techniques; Automatic Sanity Checking(ASC), automatic specification mutation testing, and a Methodology for writing Spec Testing Proofs (STPs).
+This repo contains the framework for the automated aspects of IronSpec, mutation testing and the ASC.

 # Dependencies